The support of singular stochastic PDEs: A support theorem for random models

 which is true if and only if $l\in\CH^k$.

 The fact that $\CH^k$ is invariant under a change of renormalisation by $l\in\CH^k$ follows from the fact that

-whence the claim follows. \end{proof} \begin{remark} A consequence of the previous corollary is that the groups $\CH^k$ are invariant under composing $k$ with any element of $\CH^k$, i.e.\ one has $\CH^k = \CH^{l \circ k}$ for any $l \in \CH^k$, so that the collection of cosets yields a foliation of $\CG_-$ into a family of manifolds of fixed dimension with the property that for any $k \in \CG_-$, the support of $R^l \hat Z$ is independent of $l \in M_k$. \end{remark}
+whence the claim follows. \end{proof} \begin{remark} A consequence of the previous corollary is that, writing $e$ for the unit in $\CG_-$, the collection of cosets $\{ k \circ \CH^e : k\in\CG_-\}$ yields a foliation of $\CG_-$ into a family of manifolds of fixed dimension with the property that for any $k \in \CG_-$, the support of $\CR^l \hat Z$ is independent of $l \in k \circ \CH^e$. \end{remark}